mgd1984/print-your-prompt-demo/README.md

 ## What This Is

 An **interactive audience engagement tool** for AI/tech presentations.
-Audience scans a QR code, submits creative prompts, votes on their favorites, and watches as the winning prompt gets turned into an AI-generated image that prints live to a connected printer.
+Participants scan a QR code, submit creative prompts, vote on their favorites, and watche as the winning prompt gets turned into an AI-generated image that prints live to a connected printer.

 Perfect for:
 - **AI meetups & conferences** — Interactive demos that involve the audience